Where to find the best hot chocolate in Melbourne

 Koko Black

 You’re spoiled for hot chocolate choice at Koko Black’s flagship store in Royal Arcade.
-The signature beverage is 54 per cent dark chocolate, cream and milk, giving it a rich flavour.
+The signature beverage is 54% dark chocolate, cream and milk, giving it a rich flavour.
 Or mix it up with mocha, salted caramel, chai or chilli variations, with your choice of milk.
 For hot choc on the go, grab a takeaway from the kiosk outside the Town Hall store on Swanston Street.

 Parco